BAMeScience/Peptonizer2000/readme.md

 * Your raw spectrum file in mgf format
 * A reference database in fasta format <br>
 * A config file with your parameters for X!Tandem and MS2!Rescore and the Unipept query.
-A more detaile description of the configuration file can be found below.
-Additoinally, an exemplary config file is porvided in this repository.
+A more detailed description of the configuration file can be found below.
+Additionally, an exemplary config file is porvided in this repository.

 <p align="right">(<a href="#top">back to top</a>)</p>